Local Development Plan (LDP)

 The Local Development Plan sets out how and where land and property will be used in Dumfries and Galloway to realise the vision for the next 20 years.
 The written policies give guidance on all aspects of development, when it'll be supported and when it won't.

 All planning applications we receive are decided on the basis of land allocations and policies within the Local Development Plan (LDP).

 We adopted the current LDP on 29 September 2014 and we must review it every five years to keep it up to date.
-Preparation of Local Development Plan 2 (LDP2) is underway, the current stage is a consultation on the Main Issues report.
+Preparation of Local Development Plan 2 (LDP2) is underway, we have completed a consultation on the Main Issues Report.

 View the Local Development Plan